rndm-com/rndm-render-plugin-ramda/readme.md

-# RNDM Render Plugin: Lodash
+# RNDM Render Plugin: Ramda

 ## About